-- the growth habit of Willows allows them to spread into aquatic areas which can have significant impacts on the movement and velocity of water. - Willows in waterways can divert water and actually accelerate bank erosion in high flows and contribution to waterway course changes. - Willows can occupy the entire cross section of a waterway and effectively reduce channel capacity which results in increased flooding and bank overtopping. - Recent and ongoing research indicates that willows consume large amounts of water from waterways compared to native vegetation (WoNS, 2008)
+- the growth habit of Willows allows them to spread into aquatic areas which can have significant impacts on the movement and velocity of water. - Willows in waterways can divert water and actually accelerate bank erosion in high flows and contribution to waterway course changes. - Willows can occupy the entire cross section of a waterway and effectively reduce channel capacity which results in increased flooding and bank overtopping. - Recent and ongoing research indicates that willows in the actual waterway channel consume large amounts of water compared to native vegetation (Doody et al, 2006).